Applying for Certification

 Benefits of Certification

-Business management recognizes the growing complexity and heavy demands of the purchasing and supply chain operation.
+Business and government management recognizes the growing complexity and heavy demands of the purchasing and supply chain operation.
 Executives need the assurance that their purchasing and supply chain managers and buyers are adequately trained, reliable, and dedicated to their professions.

 There is a growing realization in the business world that only professionals can get the job done in a professional manner.
 The American Purchasing Society award of certification provides general management a high degree of confidence in the ability and integrity of the people who have been or will be selected to do the job.